git-town/git-town/CONTRIBUTING.md

 ## Pull Requests

-Each PR should mention the [issue](https://github.com/Originate/git-town/issues) it implements in the PR description
+Each PR should mention the [issue](https://github.com/Originate/git-town/issues) it implements in the PR description:

 ```
 implements #123